 ECN Unix Support Site

 Welcome to UNIX Support.
 Engineering Computer Network splits software duties into two: the UNIX side and the Windows side.
-On this page begins a place to look for UNIX software solutions, such as answers to using UNIX platforms such as Solaris, Linux, IRIX and HP-UX, plus, good security practices when using UNIX, Windows, MacOS or the network.
+On this page begins a place to look for UNIX software solutions, such as answers to using UNIX platforms such as Solaris and Linux, plus, good security practices when using UNIX, Windows, MacOS or the network.

 The UNIX support staff consists of five members: